zara-kasi/obsidian-myanimenotes/README.md

 For example, change `status` → `watch_status` or `genres` → `tags` to match your note style.

-> Tip: When genres are used as tags, Cassette automatically sanitizes them to work properly as Obsidian tags.
+> Genres are formatted to match Obsidian’s tag syntax.

 ---